NWSpitfire/Ender-3-Stealthburner-Edition/README.md

 # Ender 3 Stealthburner Edition
  Voron Aesthetic/Hardware Mod for Original Ender3 V1.
+(WIP)

  This is an upgrade in Hardware, Electronics, Software and aesthetic for the Ender 3.
 It represents a massive increase in capability for your old Ender that will allow it to keep up with much more advanced (and expensive) 3D Printers.
  This mod is designed to be extremely cheap, utilising as much of the old system as possible.